Hash Brown Waffles

 Hash brown waffles are kind of like an all-in-one breakfast hack that makes getting a complete breakfast on the table a breeze.
+(If you love a good breakfast hack, don’t miss our cinnamon roll waffles!)
 They have the signature grooves of an average waffle but they’re made without flour.
 Instead they are made with pre-shredded potatoes that give them a crispy golden exterior with a soft potato inside.

 You can see the flecks of whatever you choose to add to them.
 In the case of this recipe, it’s diced ham and cheddar cheese!
 Ooh, and when the cheese crisps up, imparting those crispy edges – the best!
 The rough edges give it a rustic look.
 And don’t worry, those rustic edges pretty much look like what you’d get when you order them at a restaurant.
 Take it up a notch with chive butter!

 These waffles are way less greasy than what you would find at a diner; however, they still have a bit of oil that makes them so yum!
 This family-friendly breakfast hack is so easy, with minimal prep; you’ll want to make them all over again for dinner.